 Lecturer in Law699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Mona R. Shah is a lecturer in law teaching Academic & Professional Skills For U.S. Law Studies I. Shah previously worked as a litigation attorney at the law firm of Wilson Elser Moskowitz Edelman & Dicker LLP where she specialized in employment and real estate.
-In addition, she has a wide range of experience in other practice areas including personal injury, construction defect, business & commercial litigation, and complex & class action litigation.
-Shah maintained an active trial practice, appearing in both state and federal court, as well as, before various administrative bodies.
-She also provided day to day counsel to a number of corporate and individual clients, providing them advice on legal and business issues.
+Outside of USC, Shah is a litigation attorney in Los Angeles where she has enjoyed a long and successful career representing clients in civil legal disputes of all kinds.
+Shah maintains an active practice, appearing in both state and federal court, as well as before various administrative bodies.
+She also provides day-to-day counsel to several corporate and individual clients, providing them advice on legal and business issues.
 Shah also serves as a mentor to junior attorneys.
 Being dedicated to nonprofit work, she is an emeritus board member of the Asian Pacific Community Fund, and an active board member of Career Sparks.
-She has been involved in numerous California Bar and minority bar associations, including serving as past president of the South Asian Bar Association of Southern California, and the Board of the South Asian Bar Association of North America.
+She has been involved in numerous California Bar and minority bar associations, including serving as past president of the South Asian Bar Association of Southern California, and on the board of the South Asian Bar Association of North America.

 In addition to her current practice, Shah maintains an active mediation practice.
-Shah received her BA in Political Science from UC Irvine, and her JD from University of the Pacific, McGeorge School of Law.
+She received her BA in Political Science from UC Irvine and her JD from University of the Pacific, McGeorge School of Law.
 She is a member of the California State Bar.